coderitter/knight-form/README.md

 field.widget = new HtmlInput.number(min, max)
 ```

 If you do not need to configure you can leave it out.
-The appropriate widget will chosen automatically.
+The appropriate widget will be chosen automatically.

-If you are using the built in validators than these will be taken into consideration when your widgets are configured.
+If you are using the built in validators then these will be taken into consideration when your widgets are configured.

 ## Create an object with all form values